 You’re probably wondering if you need to buy lots of fancy accessories for your new pot.
 The short answer is no. Your Instant Pot will come with everything you need to get started.
 However, there are some accessories that are definitely nice to have.
 These are the basic ones I couldn’t live without:

 I LOVE my mini mitts!
 I use them every day, even when I’m not using my Instant Pot.
-I got these because they are durable and I can depend on the quality.
+They are durable and I can depend on the quality.
 I’ve had them for several years and they are still in perfect shape.

 Extra Sealing Rings

 Sometimes the sealing ring absorbs the smell of whatever you cook in your pot.
 While you can soak them and try to get the smell out, I like having different colored rings for different meal types.
-I use my red ring for strong things like curry, chili and things like that.
-I use my blue one only for desserts.
-I use the white one that came with the pot for everything in between.
+I use my red ring for strong things like curry, chili and things like that and my blue one only for desserts.
+The white one that came with the pot I use for everything in between.